IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 1. Click on `Administration Console`.
 Enter `admin` for both username and password.

 1. As illustrated in the screen recording below, from the menu options on the left, hover over `Master` and click on `Add realm`.
-Enter _Galaxy_ for the `Name` field and click on `Create`.
+Enter `Galaxy` for the `Name` field and click on `Create`. **Note: Enter Galaxy instead of GALAXY.
+Case matters.**
     - A realm manages a set of users, credentials, roles, and groups.
 A user belongs to and logs into a realm.
 Realms are isolated from one another and can only manage and authenticate the users that they control.

       ![Keycloak realm](extras/images/keycloak-realm.gif)